-Some stoves are equipped with a combustor view port, it should be noted that the combustor usually glows during the first 20 to 35% of the burn cycle when the catalyst is receiving the most smoke and burning at a high temperature.
-The combustor temperature can reach 1000 F. and produce a glow.
+Note: Some stoves are equipped with a combustor view port, it should be noted that the combustor usually glows during the first 20 to 35% of the burn cycle when the catalyst is receiving the most smoke and burning at a high temperature.
+The combustor temperature can reach 1000o f. and produce a glow.
 However, the combustor does not have to glow to be working.
 As less smoke is present to burn, the combustor temperature drops and the glow will cease.
-Therefore, it is suggest this not be a method of determining whether or not the combustor is working.
+Therefore, we suggest this not be a method of determining whether or not the combustor is working.

 -A more simple method is to visually observe the exhaust coming out of the chimney.
 When the by-pass is in the closed position and the catalytic combustor is in good operating condition, there should be no dark smoke coming out of the chimney.

 -If the catalytic combustor is not working properly, the stove’s operator will notice an increase in fuel usage.

 -The stove’s operator will also notice an increase build-up of creosote in the system.